 People serving time in Nevada prisons may not possess weapons, drugs, or phones.
-The penalties for doing so can include several more years behind bars.
-But a skilled Nevada criminal defense attorney may be able to get the charges dropped or reduced to lesser offenses.
+The penalties for the possession of prohibited items by prisoners can include several more years behind bars.
+The statutes state:

 This page explains which items Nevada state prisoners are prohibited from possessing during incarceration.
 Keep reading to learn about ways to fight the charges and possible penalties.

 Definition of inmates possessing prohibited items in Nevada

 Predictably, prison life is extremely restrictive.
 In Nevada, inmates may be prosecuted for additional crimes if they possess either: